Mattias-b-Pettersson/todos-backend/README.md

 # Credits

 - The solution to the deployment bug on Heroku is found [here](https://stackoverflow.com/questions/71712258/error-could-not-build-wheels-for-backports-zoneinfo-which-is-required-to-insta)
-- [Code institute](https://codeinstitute.net) with help on the project
+- [Code institute](https://codeinstitute.net) with help on the project specificaly the comment and profile apps.